BlockRun

 How does it compare to GPT-4 / Claude on code?

-Frontier closed models are still ahead on the hardest novel problems, but Qwen3 Coder is dramatically cheaper (free, here) and matches them on most production refactor / explain / lint workflows.
+Frontier closed models are still ahead on the hardest novel problems, but Qwen3 is dramatically cheaper (free, here) and matches them on most production refactor / explain / lint workflows.

 Will my prompts be used to train Qwen?